LispEngineer/fpga-spi-peripherals/README.md

 # TODO

-* Implement the read side of the 3-wire SPI module
+* [DONE] Implement the read side of the 3-wire SPI module
   * Rename the module to 3-wire SPI or something not specific to HT16D35A
 * Create a generic TM1638 driver module that takes 16 bytes memory input and 4 bytes memory output and constantly refreshes that automatically